santwer/Exporter/README.md

 ## Autoloading Relations

-Before exporting the Package is checking for defined Relations, if there is no related Variable it will automatically remove unneeded relations.
+Before exporting, the Package is checking for defined Relations.
+If there is no related Variable it will automatically remove unneeded relations.
 This behavior can be changed within the config.
-For that it is needed to set up an config File exporter.php in config/
+For that it is needed to set up a config File exporter.php in config/

 ```php
 return [